What is the current situation in Halkidiki?

 The list of the countries was drawn up after a study of the epidemiological profile of the countries of origin of tourists and after taking into account the announcements of the European Air Safety Agency (EASA), as well as the relevant proposal of the Infectious Disease Committee.

 24 hours before entering Greece, all visitors will have to fill in a Passenger Locator Form (PLF) where they will provide their contact details in the country.
 Targeted or random testing will take place to aid the epidemiological research.
 Please, fill in the PLF here.

 Land border arrivals from Bulgaria are allowed only through Promachonas border station.
 Entry from other border stations with Bulgaria is allowed for essential travel.
-With regards to Albania, North Macedonia and Turkey entry is allowed for essential travel.
-Please note that, as of July 6th (until July 30th), Serbian citizens are not allowed to enter Greece.
+With regards to Albania, North Macedonia and Turkey entry are allowed for essential travel.
+Please note that, as of July 6th, Serbian citizens are not allowed to enter Greece.
 Border crossing will be allowed only for essential reasons.
 All travellers entering the Promachonas border station are obliged to submit a negative molecular test which has been contacted at least 72 hours before their arrival.

 For all other countries, travel restrictions will continue to apply after Aug, 1st, however, the list will be updated every week.
 It should be noted that the current restrictions relate to where flights originate from and not to individual travellers’ nationalities.

 Has “Macedonia” Thessaloniki International Airport (SKG) resumed international flights?